 Caribbean economies are characterised by a dependence on endowed natural resources and mass commodity trade.
 Current global dynamics dictate the need for greater value-added activities within the region's manufacturing sector.
 A comparative analysis of the Caribbean manufacturing sector and the global manufacturing leaders suggests that the Small Island Developing States (SIDS) of the Caribbean is at a competitive disadvantage based on the relative economies of scale and production cost.
 Adoption of appropriate innovation practices would lead to the development of niche products and markets thereby serving to differentiate the Caribbean-manufactured goods from mass-manufactured goods.
 This paper focuses on identifying potential opportunities within the SIDS in the Caribbean which could be exploited by its manufacturing sector toward sustainable development.
-It also proposes an innovation management strategy to be employed, so as to stimulate outputs with value-added manufacturing activities with particular reference to Trinidad and Tobago.
-It is expected that this paper can be of benefit to researchers and practitioners with interest in innovation practices, and the findings would serve as a springboard for further studies into innovation management and strategy formulation in the Caribbean region.
+It also proposes an innovation management strategy to be employed, so as to stimulate outputs with value-added manufacturing activities with interest in innovation practices, and the findings would serve as a springboard for further studies into innovation management and strategy formulation in the Caribbean region.